 - Virtual engineering and innovation

-Creating tomorrow's technologies in the fields of mobility, energy and health: this is the aim of the Department of Mechanics, Materials and Processes.
+Creating tomorrow's technologies in the fields of mobility, energy and health: this is the aim of the Department of Mechanical Engineering.
 Its teaching and research activities are related in particular to materials and innovation in manufacturing and mechanical engineering processes.

 - Materials and surfaces engineering (MSE)